merclangrat/merclangrat/README.md

 Open to full-time positions (no freelance or short-term contracts) with asynchronous communication and a long-term outlook.

+I support Ukraine and do not work with companies connected to Russia.

 Then, please contact me by [email](mailto:mercurius@elming.org).